 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB 68 was implemented in FYE 15, and, until a full 10-year trend is compiled, the County has only presented information for the years in which information is available.

-^{} The amounts presented for each fiscal year were determined as of the measurement date of 6/30 of the fiscal year presented.
+\ The amounts presented for each fiscal year were determined as of the twelve months ended at the measurement date of June 30 of the fiscal year presented.

 Schedule of the County's Contributions PERS